|Businesses of Old North United|

 |The Grove Community Improvement District|

-The Grove is a diverse and LGBT friendly entertainment district with the Forest Park Southeast Neighborhood.
-The Grove CID is a taxing entity that promotes events and invests in infrastructure and security on the Manchester strip.
+The Grove is a diverse and LGBT friendly entertainment district within the Forest Park Southeast Neighborhood.
+The Grove CID promotes events and markets the district, while continuously investing in infrastructure and security.

 |The Hill Business Association|

 The Hill Business Association serves to promote the internationally known Italian neighborhood of St. Louis.
-The HBA sponsors events that attract visitors and in the process promotes the business community of the Hill.
+The HBA sponsors events that attract visitors, and in the process, promotes the business community of the Hill, which has grown to include unique specialty retail and restaurants.

 |The Loop Special Business District|

-The Loop is an dynamic, entertainment and shopping District connecting University City and the City of Saint Louis.
-The Loop SBDs are taxing entities that invest in infrastructure, facilitate business development and retention and promote events to develop and enhance the Loop District.
+The Loop is a dynamic, entertainment and shopping District connecting University City and the City of Saint Louis.
+The Loop SBD invests in infrastructure, facilitates business development and retention and promotes events to develop and enhance the Loop District.

 |Tower Grove Business Association|